-Our option awards granted under our 2016 Omnibus Incentive Plan to employees, including NEOs, provide for acceleration upon a change in control, excluding the performance-based stock option granted to David Wang on March 20, 2020.
+In addition to PRC statutorily required cash severance, our option awards granted under our 2016 Plan to employees, including NEOs, provide for acceleration upon a change in control, excluding the performance-based stock option granted to David Wang on March 20, 2020.
 Except for those option arrangements, none of our NEOs is party to a currently effective contract or other arrangement that provides for the acceleration or payment of any benefits in the event of a change in control of our company or the termination of the NEO's employment, whether or not the termination occurs within a specified time period after the occurrence of a change in control.
-NEOs based in the PRC, who include all NEOs other than U.S.-based Mark McKechnie, may be entitled to statutory severance as required by applicable law.
-The amounts below assume a triggering event occurred on December 31, 2022.
+NEOs based in the PRC, who include all NEOs other than U.S.-based Mark McKechnie, may be entitled to statutory severance as required by applicable law, as disclosed in the table below.
+The amounts below assume a triggering event occurred on December 31, 2023.